 If you are looking for a terrifying horror manga that has creepy monster designs, check out Jinmen.
 Interested in a story about gang warfare and a twisted killer?
 Check out Ichi the Killer, which inspired the film by Takashi Miike.

-Would rather pick up a collection of short horror stories instead of a full series?
-Check out PSTD Radio.
+Would rather pick up a collection of short stories instead of a full series?
+Check out PTSD Radio.
 Do killer goldfish sound interesting to you?
 Check out Shibuya Goldfish.
-If you are looking for a shonen that has horror-like themes, check out Hell’s Paradise Jigokuraku by Yuji Kaku, Chainsaw Man by Tatsuki Fujimoto, The Promised Neverland by Kaiu Shirai and Posuka Demizu, or Jujutsu Kaisen by Gege Akutami.
+If you are looking for a shonen that has horror-like themes, check out Hell’s Paradise Jigokuraku by Yuji Kaku, Chainsaw Man by Tatsuki Fujimoto, The Promised Neverland by Kaiu Shirai and Posuka Demizu, Attack on Titan by Hajime Isayama, or Jujutsu Kaisen by Gege Akutami.

 As of now, these are the best horror manga I’ve read.
-I will continue to update this post as new horror manga are announced, so stay tuned for more.
+I will continue to update this post as new series are announced, so stay tuned for more.
 In other manga news, check out all of the new manga that are releasing in 2023!